Thomas J. Arnold: Mission hospital

 The mission hospital construction, which was under the supervision of Thomas J Arnold, was completed in 1893 in Nanjing.
 It saw over 9,000 patients in less than a year.
 It was also during this period that Mr. Arnold felt a strong calling towards the people in Wuhu.
 While in Luh Hoh she attended the Chinese wedding of their landlord and his second wife.
 This revealed to her a deeper understanding of the plight of the Chinese woman.
 In 1894, Arnold focused more of his efforts in Wuhu and began plans to open a new church there.
 The children's day school he ran had also begun to see some healthy growth.

 The First Sino-Japanese War occurred in 1895, which many of the missionaries thought would halt all their work.
 However, Arnold found it to have the opposite effect.
 He also had several exciting encounters during this period.
 While on a trip to Lu-chow-fu, he was almost executed as a Japanese spy.
 He was also given a personal escort from the magistrate to protect him from occasionally unruly crowds.

 During 1896 Arnold felt his work was somewhat scattered and he had to waste much of his time traveling on a houseboat.
 However, he still felt that there were some good results.
 Arnold and his fellow missionaries were also in the process of opening a chapel in Wu-wei-chow, which was about 200 li, (about 100 km or 63 miles) from the nearest missionary station.

 Arnold performed several baptisms during this year, including one with a man who had operated a wine shop.
 He encouraged him to change his profession as an act of sincerity to his faith.
 He covered 3,200 li (1,600 km or 1,000 miles) during the 125 days of travel, 1,000 of which were done on foot, the rest by boat.
 He also worked with the native Muslim population.
 In the beginning of 1897, he was extremely busy, taking in hundreds of visitors.
 During this year, he was so busy that he occasionally was unable to eat.
 The Arnolds also had a scare when their son became very ill, but he recovered during a temporary relocation to Japan.
 By the middle of 1897, the Arnolds went on their first furlough, which lasted eighteen months through 1898.
 On their return at the end of December 1898, they resumed their work in Chu-chow.

 Boxer Rebellion

-The Arnolds were initially in Kuling with their small children during the Boxer Uprising during 1900.
+The Arnolds were initially in Guling with their small children during the Boxer Uprising during 1900.
 After only being there a short while, they received a message that everyone had been ordered to Shanghai.
 They arrived with almost nothing and had much difficulty renting a room.
 The Arnolds finally acquired one, but it was completely without furniture.
 They tried to rent some beds, however they were infested with bugs.
 The Arnolds existed in this unsure state for eight months, after which they were able to return to their post.